Tony Lloyd: Personal life

+Illness and death

-In January 2023, Lloyd revealed he is undergoing chemotherapy after a recent cancer diagnosis.
-He will not attend parliament or attend face-to-face functions under medical advice to socially isolate and avoid meetings..
+In January 2023, Lloyd revealed that he was undergoing chemotherapy after a recent cancer diagnosis.
+He said he would not attend Parliament or attend face-to-face functions under medical advice to socially isolate and avoid meetings.

+In January 2024, Lloyd announced that he had chosen to end hospital treatment, following his cancer developing into an "aggressive and untreatable leukaemia".
+On 17 January, he died in the early morning at his home in Manchester, as a result of his illness.
+He was 73.